MuffinLorde/Dystribute/README.md

   <img src="https://github.com/MuffinLorde/Dystribute/blob/main/logo.png" height="200">
   <h1 align="center">Dystribute Package Manager</h1>
 </p>
-Dystribute is a package manager that connects to GitHub and platforms to get you the best version of your wanted package or program.
-Not for one developer, all developers.
+Dystribute is a package manager that connects to GitHub and platforms to get you the best version of your wanted package or program. **Not for one, but for all**

 > [!IMPORTANT]
 > - Dystribute is still in an early phase of development and is currently very unstable </br>